jjwithanr/obsidian_bible_study/docs/New Testament/Acts/Acts14.md

 #### v.9-10
 >He listened to Paul as he was speaking.
 Paul looked directly at him, saw that he had faith to be healed <sup>10</sup>and called out, "Stand up on your feet!"
 At that, the man jumped up and began to walk.

+#### v.11
+>When the crowd saw what Paul had done, they shouted in the Lycaonian language, "The gods have come down to us in human form!"

 #### v.14
 >But when the apostles Barnabas and Paul heard of this, they tore their clothes and rushed out into the crowd, shouting: